wietze/mitre-eu-2020/hijacking-dlls-in-windows.md

 ![](img/sigma.png){.split}

 # Detecting DLL Hijacking (2)
+## ... but not impossible
 * 🔎 Instead of just looking for the DLL Injection, look for the **behaviour that follows**

 * 📚 **Layer your defences**!

 * 🛡️ Ensure a **broad base** of behavioural rules, hunting techniques, anomaly detection

+    * You're never going to detect everything
+    * The more you monitor, the less likely an intrusion will go undetected